macaba/Markdig.Extensions.ScriptCs/README.md

 ## Separation of code from content

 It is possible to separate large amounts of code into `csx` files which can be referenced in the markdown.
+The `csx` file must be located in the bin directory.

 ##### Markdown:
 ````